carpentries/instructor-training-bonus-modules/episodes/02-online-workshops-module-2.md

 > ## Activity 3 (20 min)
 > - Rotate group roles: moderator, time keeper, note-taker & sharer.
-> Take a few minutes to individually review the [planning checklist in the Recommendations for Teaching Carpentries Workshops Online](https://carpentries.org/online-workshop-recommendations/#planning-your-workshop)
+> Take a deep breath, then spend a few minutes scanning the [planning checklist in the Recommendations for Teaching Carpentries Workshops Online](https://carpentries.org/online-workshop-recommendations/#planning-your-workshop)
 > This checklist is long!
 BUT, never fear -- you are working as part of a team.
 Your team can handle it... if you communicate well!
 > Take a few moments to brainstorm the components of a solid team communication strategy.
 Consider the following questions:
 > - How will you communicate before the workshop?
-> - What can be done asynchronously and what needs a meeting?
+> - Identify one task that can be done asynchronously, and one task that likely requires a meeting
 > - How will you communicate during the workshop?
-> - What could go wrong, and how will you troubleshoot?
+> - What could go wrong with team communications, and how will you troubleshoot?
 >
 > - Group 3 completes Activity 0
 {: .challenge}